ImageMagick/Usage-Markdown/basics/index.md

 If not set, or turned off (using their plus '`+`' form), an appropriate default will be used.
 Generally this default is a saved value from the last image read in.

 A few 'operation settings' such as the current "`-background`" color, is also assigned to the image, if the file format requires.

+#### Control & Debugging Settings {#option_ctrl}

-**Control & Debugging Settings** which control how IM, in general, performs its tasks.
+Control & Debugging Settings which control how IM, in general, performs its tasks.
 These includes...

 ~~~
 -verbose -debug -warnings -quiet     -monitor -regard-warnings